ccomcorp/mcp-mem0/README.md

 uv run src/main.py
 ```

-The MCP server will essentially be run as an API endpoint that you can then connect to with config shown below.
+The MCP server will be run as an endpoint that you can then connect to with config shown below.

 #### Stdio Transport